It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

-Contrary, income tax rate applicable to a corporation is basically fixed and there are some reliefs granted for SMEs based on amounts of capital and income.
+Contrary, the income tax rate applicable to a corporation is basically fixed and there are some reliefs granted for SMEs based on amounts of capital and income.

 Seeing these tax rates, you may take it that doing business as a sole proprietor is disadvantageous.

-If you foresee such good net profit right after inception of the business, you would better to have a personal company before the commencement of the business.
+If you foresee such good net profit right after the inception of the business, you would better have a personal company before the commencement of the business.
 Otherwise, I think it is better to carefully consider how you can get profit distribution from the personal company before its incorporation.

-Since the dividend is the return of profit after tax (remaining profit on which corporate tax etc. is taxed), the burden of corporate tax will be heavy and the net return to shareholder will be less.
+Since the dividend is the return of profit after tax (remaining profit on which corporate tax etc. is taxed), the burden of corporate tax will be heavy and the net return to shareholders will be less.

 There is a system called “dividend credit” to ease double taxation of corporation tax and personal income tax, but the effect is limited because the tax credit is limited to only 10% (plus 2.8% for inhabitant tax) of dividend amount.